4 minutes to read | Last updated August 16, 2019

 How do I leverage technology to support active, blended and online learning?

 In general, the term “blended learning” refers to the practice of using both online and in-person learning experiences, which can foster active learning.
 More information (including an overview of blended learning models), tutorials and resources are available at the Blended Learning Toolkit.
-In addition, programs such as Blend@UW and Blended Learning Fellowship Program from DoIT AT’s Faculty Engagement Service and Teaching with Technology from L&S Learning Support Services can help faculty and staff apply blended-learning course design to their courses.
+In addition, programs such as Blend@UW and Fellowships from DoIT AT’s Faculty Engagement Service and Teaching with Technology from L&S Learning Support Services can help faculty and staff apply blended-learning course design to their courses.

 Whether a course is blended or fully online, DoIT AT’s Online Course Production service can provide assistance for the entire life cycle of course development — from conceptualization of the course with research-based pedagogy through the development of course media, activities and assessments that support desired learning outcomes.

 Enhancing and scaling high-quality online learning experiences across summer and academic-year offerings, in partnership with schools and colleges, continues to be a significant priority for the Educational Innovation (EI) Initiative.
 Collaboratively led by the vice provost for teaching and learning and the vice provost for lifelong learning and dean, Division of Continuing Studies, the effort strategically supports the development of online courses in any term (summer, fall and spring) and aligns with current campus priorities.
-The effort provides a combination of development opportunities — from targeted course development to annual and year-round open calls for grant proposals — in combination with resources such as the TeachOnline@UW Faculty Learning Community, the Design+Teach+Engage website and the EI Program Development team.
+The effort provides a combination of development opportunities — from targeted course development to annual and year-round open calls for grant proposals — in combination with resources such as the TeachOnline@UW Faculty Learning Community, the Design+Teach+Engage website and the Learning Design, Development & Innovation (LDDI) service.

 How do I get help developing an app or website for teaching?